Updated: January 9, 2026

 Frequently Asked Questions about the Portugal D3 Visa

-The Portugal D3 visa is a work visa available for highly qualified professionals who have already received a job offer or an employment contract with a company in Portugal that is valid for at least one year.
-The visa holder and their family will be allowed to enter the country and even apply for a residence permit or EU Blue Card
+The Portugal D3 Visa is a work visa available for highly qualified professionals who have already received a job offer or an employment contract with a company in Portugal that is valid for at least one year.

 Key requirements include a valid work contract or job offer for a highly qualified position, proof of relevant academic qualifications or professional experience, and meeting the minimum salary threshold.
 You’ll also need a valid passport, health insurance, and a clean criminal record.